At least seven killed in South Sudan hospital bombing: MSF

 The conflict killed more than 40,000 people before a 2018 peace deal saw the pair form a government of national unity.

 The hospital attack is the latest escalation in a government-led assault on opposition groups across the country.
-Since March, government troops backed by soldiers from Uganda have conducted dozens of airstrikes targeting areas in neighbouring Upper Nile State.
+Since March, government troops backed by soldiers from Uganda have conducted dozens of air strikes targeting areas in neighbouring Upper Nile State.

-Multiple Western embassies, including the U.S., said in a statement Friday that the political and security situation in South Sudan has “markedly worsened” in recent days.
+Multiple Western embassies, including the US, said in a statement Friday that the political and security situation in South Sudan has “markedly worsened” in recent days.

-The embassies urged Kiir to free Machar from house arrest, and called for a “return to dialogue urgently aimed at achieving a political solution.”
+The embassies urged Kiir to free Machar from house arrest, and called for a “return to dialogue urgently aimed at achieving a political solution”.

 An election, which was supposed to be held in 2023, has already been postponed twice and is now not scheduled until 2026.